 Legislative and regulatory developments

-Information about compliance with the Corporate Governance Code (clause 3.1 of the Decree) and functioning of the General Meeting and the rights of shareholders (clause 3a sub b of the Decree) can be found on the company’s website under the corporate governance heading.
-The most important aspects of BAM’s risk and control systems (clause 3a sub a of the Decree) are available in chapter 2.4 of this Integrated report.
-Information about the composition and functioning of the Executive Board and Supervisory Board (clause 3a sub c of the Decree) is available in chapters 4.2 and 4.5 and the diversity policy for both boards is explained in this paragraph and chapter 4.2.
-A declaration with regard to the Decree on Article 10 of the Takeover Directive (clause 3d of the Decree) can be found in chapter 4.4.
+Information about BAM’s corporate governance structure and compliance with the Code (clause 3.1 of the Decree with respect to the contents of the Executive Board report), functioning of the General Meeting and the rights of shareholders (clause 3a sub b of the Decree with respect to the contents of the Executive Board report) can be found on the Company’s website under the corporate governance heading.
+The most important aspects of BAM’s risk and control systems (clause 3a sub a of the Decree with respect to the contents of the Executive Board report) are available in chapter 4 of this integrated report.
+Information about the composition and functioning of the Executive Board and Supervisory Board (clause 3a sub c of the Decree with respect to the contents of the Executive Board report) is described in paragraphs 5.3 and 6.1 and the diversity policy for both boards is explained in this chapter and paragraph 6.1.
+A declaration regarding the Decree on Article 10 of the EU Takeover Directive (clause 3d of the Decree with respect to the contents of the Executive Board report) can be found in paragraph 5.2.

 Compliance with the Corporate Governance Code

-In accordance with the Corporate Governance Code the company will submit any substantial changes in the main features of the corporate governance structure to the General Meeting for discussion purposes.
+BAM fully complies with the principles and best practices of the Code.
+In accordance with the Code, the Company will submit any substantial changes in the main features of the corporate governance structure to the General Meeting for discussion purposes.